 The venue hosted its first six Rugby World Cup games in 2023.
 The first of those six games was won by the national rugby union team of the French Republic.
 They defeated Uruguay 27-12 in front of 48,000 people.
 Several days later, England trashed Chile 71-0 in the second Rugby World Cup match at the Decathlon Arena-Stade Pierre-Mauroy.
 The game took place in front of a crowd of 44,000.
 Romania, Samoa, Scotland and Tonga also played at the stadium during the 2023 Rugby World Cup.

 Lille Olympique Sporting Club

-Football club LOSC, nicknamed Les Dogues, have been tenants of the sports venue since 2012.
+Football club LOSC, nicknamed Les Dogues, moved to the Decathlon Arena-Stade Pierre-Mauroy in 2012.
 The club was founded in 1944.
 In 1946, Lille Olympique Sporting Club were crowned French football champions for the first time in their history.
 They won the French top-flight football league several times.
 LOSC drew an average attendance of 40,000 in 19 home matches in their first Ligue 1 season at the Decathlon Arena-Stade Pierre-Mauroy.
-They played their first UEFA Champions League group stage matches in 2001.
+They played their first UEFA Champions League group-stage matches in 2001.
 LOSC finished below Deportivo de La Coruña from Spain and Manchester United from the United Kingdom.
 They finished above the Greek side Olympiacos.